Grow your business

 Even if your business isn’t based in a state eyeing a mandated auto-IRA program, you may want to consider offering employees a retirement savings plans.
 That’s because there is a federal movement to require companies to maintain plans.

-Last fall, Rep. Richard Neal (D-MA) proposed a mandate, similar to one he proposed in 2017, called the Automatic Retirement Plan Act.
+In September 2021, Rep. Richard Neal (D-MA) proposed a mandate, similar to one he proposed in 2017, called the Automatic Retirement Plan Act.
 The proposal states that businesses with more than 10 employees would generally be required to maintain automatic contribution plans in which 6% of an employee’s pay is automatically deducted and contributed to a retirement plan, with yearly contribution increases of 1%, up to a maximum of 10%.

 While it’s unclear whether Neal’s proposal will become law, the prospect of a mandated retirement program is on the horizon and warrants careful consideration.
 Businesses looking to stay ahead of this curve can do so by laying the groundwork for an attractive retirement plan — a benefit that helps attract and retain quality employees.